MGmahmoud/Data-Analysis-Visualization-Projects/PowerBI/01-Customers Report/README.md

 ✅ **Advanced DAX Measures** to handle complex business logic.
 ✅ **Clean and Professional Visual Design** aligned with best practices.

-## Tools & Technologies Used
-- **Power BI** – for visualization & interactive reporting.
-- **DAX** – for complex calculations.
-- **Power Query** – for data transformation.
-- **AdventureWorksDW.xlsx** – as the dataset.

 ## Final Thoughts
 This project demonstrates my **end-to-end Power BI workflow**, from understanding business needs to designing, developing, and optimizing a dashboard.
-The structured process ensures that insights are clear, actionable, and visually compelling.

----
-🚀 **Next Steps:** I plan to continue refining my Power BI expertise by taking on new challenges in **data visualization, analytics, and dashboard development.**

-🔗 **[View the Dashboard]()** *(Add link to Power BI file or published report when available)*